MobilePayDev/MobilePay-Invoice/docs/index.md

 There are many OpenID Connect certified libraries, so you have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs). we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library </a>
 The flow is described in the following 5 steps:

 1. **Call /connect/authorize to initiate user login and consent**  The Merchant must grant consent through mechanism in the OpenID Connect protocol suite.
 The Hybrid Flow should be initiated.
-For Subscriptions product the Client must request consent from the merchant using the `subscriptions` scope.
+For Invoice product the Client must request consent from the merchant using the `invoice` scope.
 You also need to specify `offline_access` scope, in order to get the refresh token.
 When user clicks on this button, merchant must do back-end call to  `"/authorize"` endpoint for initiating  authentication flow.
 **Docs** [here](https://developer.mobilepay.dk/developersupport/openid/authorize/)

 2. **Wait for the response by listening on the redirect URI and get the authorization code** You need to wait for the response by listening on the `redirect_url` and get the `authorization_code`.
 Our system will re-direct the merchant back to your system also using the `redirect_url`.